David Hasselhoff: Later career

 Hasselhoff produced Baywatch for first run syndication.
 He has spoken at both the Oxford and Cambridge Student Unions.

 He was a celebrity cast member on the eleventh season of Dancing with the Stars which increased in ratings by 36% from the previous year and served as a judge on NBC's America's Got Talent from 2006 to 2009.
-In 2011, he joined the Britain's Got Talent judging panel, as the additional fourth judge.
+In 2011, he joined the Britain's Got Talent judging panel, as the additional fourth judge for series 5.

 Hasselhoff was later honored on Comedy Central's The Comedy Central Roast of David Hasselhoff in addition to receiving the International Star of the Year Award for Outstanding Contribution to Global Entertainment by the Bollywood Awards.
 He was awarded the Comeback Star of the Year award during the VH1 Big in '06 Awards.

 In February 2008, towards the end of the Knight Rider 2008, he reprised his career-making role as Michael Knight as he walked on to introduce himself to his on-screen son, Mike Traceur.
 On November 12, 2008, he became the first celebrity downloadable character for the PlayStation Network's video game Pain.

 In September 2009, he featured on a radio podcast for Compare the Meerkat, part of the advertising for British website, Comparethemarket.com.
 He was the subject of an Early Day Motion in the House of Commons of the United Kingdom as a result of his support for the re-opening of Morecambe Winter Gardens.

 In 2010, Hasselhoff guest hosted professional wrestling's WWE Raw in London, England.
 On August 15, 2010, Comedy Central aired a special "roast" of Hasselhoff.

 Hasselhoff returned to The Young and the Restless, reprising his role as "Snapper" for a short arc that aired in mid-June 2010.
 Hasselhoff appeared as a contestant on season 11 of Dancing with the Stars.
 His professional dance partner was Kym Johnson.
 On September 21, 2010, they were the first couple eliminated from the competition.
 Coincidentally, Hasselhoff competed against Brandy Norwood, who judged alongside him in the first season of America's Got Talent.